vatesfr/xen-orchestra/docs/users.md

 ![LDAP plugin group settings](./assets/ldapgroupconfig.png)

 - **Base and filter**: similar to the user configuration.
 The plugin needs an entry point in the directory and a filter to find the groups.
 - **ID attribute**: the attribute that the plugin will use to uniquely identify each group.
 It must be unique across groups and must not change over time.
-On each synchronization, the plugin will compare LDAP groups with XO groups, try to match them based on this attribute and create/update XO groups if necessary.
+On each synchronization, the plugin will compare LDAP groups with XO groups, then try to match them based on this attribute and create/update XO groups if necessary.
 - **Display name attribute**: the attribute that will be used as the group's name in XO.
 - **Members mapping**: this part of the configuration is used to determine which LDAP users belong to which LDAP groups.
-Given a LDAP directory that looks like this:
+Given an LDAP directory that looks like this:

 User: